What content strategy and technology will leading brands use in 2025?

 A digital folder.

-It’s also one of the easier types of metadata to understand, and provides basic information about things, such as book titles, author name, date, etc. The only time descriptive metadata becomes more advanced or complex is when it’s being used to identify unique elements, such as code-driven projects and websites.
+It’s also one of the easier types of metadata to understand, and provides basic information about things, such as book titles, author name, date, etc. Descriptive metadata helps in classifying and retrieving information across different documents, making it easier to search and manage access to these documents.
+The only time descriptive metadata becomes more advanced or complex is when it’s being used to identify unique elements, such as code-driven projects and websites.

 Structural metadata gives information concerning a specific object or resource.
 This often relates to a piece of digital media.
 Here’s an illustrative example: A film in a DVD format has numerous sections.
 Each section has a certain length of film running time, and those sections fit together into the format in a certain order.